 “Imagine what your future could be, seeing in your mind a future bigger than your past.”

-In an interview with Rest Less, author John D. Anderson told us that he wants people to see that it’s possible to make the second half of your life even better than the first by creating a purposeful, rewarding, and inspired plan.
+In an interview with Rest Less, author John D. Anderson told us he wants people to see it’s possible to make the second half of your life even better than the first by creating a purposeful, rewarding, and inspired plan.

 He says, “We aren’t limited by our abilities, but by our vision.
 Imagine what your future could be, seeing in your mind a future bigger than your past.
 Write out your vision in as much detail as possible.
 Then, I’d recommend sitting down with a journal and thinking through how you can get to where you want to be.